Home » Mechanical Engineering » Jigs and Fixtures: Types, Parts, Advantages, Applications and more.

 Boring fixture: types of jigs and fixtures

-One of these incorporates the principle of a drilling jig, and in this, the boring bar (tool) is guided through a pilot bush. such fixture is also often referred to as boring jigs. the other design facilitates holding the workpiece incorrect position, relative to the boring bar.
+One of these incorporates the principle of a drilling jig; the boring bar (tool) is guided through a pilot bush. such fixture is also often referred to as boring jigs. the other design facilitates holding the workpiece incorrect position, relative to the boring bar.

 Although this fixture incorporates almost all the common principles of jig and fixture design, their construction need not be as sturdy as that of the milling fixtures, because they never have to bear as heavy cutting loads as involved in milling fixtures.
 After all, they never have to bear as heavy cutting loads as involved in milling operations.